ingresso-group/slate/source/includes/_intro.md

 Then the application should display a warning to the customer (preferably on the seat selection screen, but definitely prior to making a reserve call to the API).

+### (Required) Seat selection respects contiguous seat selection policy
+Some events allow selection of discontiguous seats, and others don't.
+If the event allows contiguous seat selection only, you should display a warning if the customer selects seats that are not next to each other.

+**Representative Test:** User opens event 7AA and selects seats B3 and B5<br/>
+When the customer clicks B5<br/>
+Then the application should display a notification that the seat selection is invalid.

+**Representative Test:** User opens event 7AB and selects seats B3 and B5<br/>
+When the customer clicks B5<br/>
+Then the booking flow should proceed as usual, because this event allows discontiguous seat selection.

+### (Required) Display special seat conditions to customer before purchase
+Some seats in venues may have restricted views of the stage, or other information associated with them.
+It's important that the customers are made aware of any special seat conditions that will apply before they purchase.

+**Representative Test:** User selects seats C5 and C6 for event 7AB<br/>
+When the seats are selected <br/>
+Then the application should show that these seats have restricted views, and show the seat text for C6 ("Haunted seat").

 ### Display special offers to customers
 If a special offer is available for an event, it may help attract your